Multivariate LSTM-FCNs for Time Series Classification: Background Works

 LSTMs can learn temporal dependencies.
-However, long term dependencies of long sequence are challenging to learn using LSTMs. \textit{Bahdanau et al.} \cite{bahdanau2014neural} propose using an attention mechanism to learn these long term dependencies.
+However, long-term dependencies of long sequence are challenging to learn using LSTMs. \textit{Bahdanau et al.} \cite{bahdanau2014neural} proposed using an attention mechanism to learn these long-term dependencies.